“Divorce by Mutual Agreement” in Singapore

 When can parties use DMA as an option for divorce?

-The Women’s Charter (Amendment) Act 2022 is not in effect yet.
 The bill was passed in Parliament but will only come into operation when the minister announces a date.
 It is expected that the new amendments will come into operation in 2023.

 Until the amendments come into effect, parties can only file for divorce based on the existing five options to establish an irretrievable breakdown of the marriage.